NALHETX

 Mission

-The primary mission of the Chapter is to connect, serve and support Latino, Latina and multicultural healthcare leaders across the Gulf Coast region.
-To educate, advocate and promote diversity, inclusion, and health equities to better serve the Gulf Coast region.
+The primary mission of the Chapter is to connect, serve and support Latino, Latina and multicultural healthcare leaders across the Greater Houston region.
+To educate, advocate and promote diversity, inclusion, and health equities to better serve the Greater Houston region.

 Vision